MintMCP

 Obot's model:

-• Infrastructure costs (Kubernetes cluster, storage, networking) borne by organization
+• Infrastructure costs, including Kubernetes cluster, storage, and networking, borne by organization

 • Full cost transparency through self-hosted control